 As a co-op owner in NYC, you’ll receive a Form 1098 each year from the co-op’s accountant.
 This letter will provide you with the real estate tax and mortgage interest deduction figures which will allow you to calculate your annual dollar tax deduction amount.

 What does a sample co-op tax deduction letter look like?
 Is it the same as the Form 1098 your co-op mails you for tax season?

 When you’re listing your co-op apartment for sale, you’ll need to know key facts about your apartment such as the number of shares you own and what percent of your monthly maintenance is tax deductible.
-Instead of guessing what percent of your maintenance is tax deductible or doing a complex calculation from the financial statements, simply retrieve the co-op tax deduction letter your co-op corporation mailed you!
-This co-op tax deduction letter is formally known as IRS Form 1098 and tells you exactly what portion of the building’s real estate taxes and interest you paid as a shareholder.
+Instead of guessing what percent of your maintenance is tax deductible or doing a complex calculation from the financial statements, simply retrieve the co-op tax deduction letter your co-op corporation mailed you.

 As long as your co-op is compliant with Section 216 of the tax code and is primary engaged in being a housing cooperative versus other business activities, shareholders will be able to deduct their portion of the co-op corporation’s real estate taxes and interest!
 Learn more about the differences between co-ops vs condos as well as condops in our blog!

 After you’ve found your co-op tax deduction letter and figured out the percent of your maintenance that is tax deductible, you’ll need to procure a few other basic pieces of information to be able to list your apartment.
 These include:

 The number of bedrooms, bathrooms and total room count